DenisYaroshevskiy/algorithm_dumpster/README.md

 On the other hand - it's not really a registry - maybe it should just be a slot-map.
 [Allan Deutsch on Slot map](https://youtu.be/-8UZhDjgeZU)

+### strlen

+Implementation of an std::strlen from a C standard library using simd. <br/>
+Complelty based on: https://stackoverflow.com/questions/25566302/ but allows <br/>
+to choose between how many bytes are processed at once (currently 16 and 32).

 ### shuffle_biased

 `shuffle_biased`